maddieemihle/deep-learning-challenge/README.md

 #### Part 1: Data Processing
 **Question 1: What variable(s) are the target(s) for your model?**
-* The target variable is `IS_SUCCESSFUL` which indicates whethere the funding was used effectively for success or for failure
+* The target variable is `IS_SUCCESSFUL` which indicates whether the funding was used effectively for success or for failure

 **Question 2: What variable(s) are the features for your model?**
 The variables that the features include are: